IPv6PrefixDelegation for Virtual Machine Manager

 [NetDev] Name=Office Kind=vlan [VLAN] Id=10

-Next I have to configure it in /etc/systemd/network/20-vlan10.network
+Next I have to configure it in /etc/systemd/network/20-vlan10.network For addressing I use DHCP and RA for IPv6 again.

 [Match] Name=Office Type=vlan [Network] Description=Office VLAN interface DHCP=yes IPv6AcceptRA=yes